Timeline: Egypt since January protests

 Here is a timeline of events in Egypt since protests against former President Hosni Mubarak began.

-January 25, 2011 - Anti-government protests begin across Egypt following the January 14 overthrow of Tunisia's president in the first of the "Arab Spring" uprisings.
+January 25, 2011 - After the overthrow on January 14 of Tunisia's president in the first of the "Arab Spring" uprisings, anti-government protests begin across Egypt.

 February 1 - More than a million people around Egypt call for an end to Mubarak's rule.